 1. Set a budget

 An RV is a significant purchase.
-At the low end, you can find a towable pop-up camper type for as low as $5,000.
+On the low end, you can find a towable pop-up camper type for as low as $5,000.
 On the high end, RVs can cost more than $1 million.
 Before you start shopping, it’s important to figure out what you want in an RV, as well as what you can reasonably afford.

 First, consider how large you really need your RV to be — a smaller RV is less expensive and easier to park, but it may not be the right choice if you have a large family.

 Repayment terms are also an important factor when developing your budget.
 On average, RV loan terms range from 10 to 15 or even 20 years.
 Make sure you’re comfortable with the monthly payment over the long term.
 A 10-year loan will have higher monthly payments, but you’ll pay off the loan more quickly.
 A 20-year loan, on the other hand, is more affordable on a month-to-month basis but will ultimately cost more in interest.

 Takeaway: When creating your RV budget, remember that there’s far more to the cost of the vehicle than the sticker price.